 The COVID-19 pandemic has brought much more than illness to our nation.
 Many changes have happened throughout every state in the U.S. because of the coronavirus.
-Changes that include things like masks, social distancing and permanent business closures.
+Adapting your business during COVID-19 is as important as ever.
+Changes and adaptations can include things like masks, social distancing and permanent business closures.

 Throughout the pandemic, decorative concrete contractors have found themselves in a quandary.
 In many states, decorative concrete contractors have been permitted to work as essential businesses for commercial construction and in some cases residential.
 While in others, they haven’t been able to work at all.

 As more and more states are reopening, work is more available, but many of the changes are still intact.
-For example, face masks are mandated in many venues, social distancing continues to be recommended and hand sanitation remains a top priority.
+For example, face masks are mandated in many venues.
+Also social distancing continues to be recommended and hand sanitation remains a top priority.

 These changes carry over to the small details in how decorative concrete contractors conduct their work.
 Things like using a pen that isn’t sanitized to sign a contract may cause a prospective client to cringe.
 As life gets back to a quasi-normal state, there are still things that decorative concrete contractors should adopt to keep their reputation intact while adhering to the recommendations spelled out by health organizations.

 One of the ways to safely resume work is to leverage technology to connect with new prospects and win more projects.
-We need to incorporate digital tools in daily practices to not only adhere to safety standards, but also to make it easier to conduct business.
+We need to incorporate digital tools in daily practice.
+This not only allows us to adhere to safety standards, but also to make it easier to conduct business.

 If you’re accustomed to paper contracts, it’s time to embrace digital.
 Tools such as PandaDoc and DocuSign allow you to get binding e-signatures for your contracts and agreements.
-These tools allow you to customize fields in a digital contract, so you can collect your client’s information and signature much faster than printing and scanning documents.
+These tools allow you to customize fields in a digital contract.
+This allows for the ability to collect your client’s information and signature much faster than printing and scanning documents.
 You can also enable payment integrations, so you can receive credit card, debit card and ACH payments online.

 Collecting payments online has never been easier.
 Companies like QuickBooks Online, PayPal and Square allow you to send digital invoicing, as well as send invoices and collect payments.
 Compare these to determine which service fits best with your current demands.